Optimal Participation of Price-maker Battery Energy Storage Systems in Energy and Ancillary Services Markets Considering Degradation Cost: Formulation and Methodology

-The objective function (U1) maximizes the total revenue of a BESS owner (with multiple battery units at different buses) over a certain time period.
-In (U1), the total revenue is the addition/subtraction of the following five revenue/cost components: 1) BESS' net revenue for selling/buying energy in the real-time energy market; 2) BESS's revenue for spinning reserve provision; 3) BESS's revenue for regulation capacity provision; 4) BESS's revenue for regulation mileage provision; 5) BESS's degradation cost, respectively.
-Note that the third and fourth components may be multiplied by the units' performance score in following AGC signals (a score from 0 to 1) based on the pay as performance regulation market, but the fast response capability of BESSs enables us to assume perfect AGC signals tracing accuracy for BESSs (performance score = 1).
-The decision variables of the ULP include each battery unit's price and quantity offers for real-time energy, spinning reserve capacity, regulation capacity, and regulation mileage provisions, during every market clearing interval $t$.
+The objective function (U1) maximizes total revenue of a BESS owner (with multiple battery units at different buses).
+It considers the BESS's net revenue from the energy, reserve, regulation capacity and regulation mileage markets, as well as the BESS's degradation cost.
+While calculating the BESS's regulation capacity and mileage revenue, the BESS's performance score in following AGC signals is assumed to be 1, indicating the BESS's perfect AGC signals tracking accuracy due to its fast response capability.
+Decision variables of the ULP include each battery unit's price and quantity offers for real-time energy, spinning reserve capacity, regulation capacity, and regulation mileage provisions.
 These offers serve as inputs for ISO's joint market clearing process in the LLP.